-The M400/4's input section allows you to send signals to the amplifier section through the use of two or four differential-balanced inputs.
+The M500/3's input section allows you to send signals to the amplifier section through the use of two or four differential-balanced inputs.

-Input connections are via up to two pairs of traditional RCA-type jacks.
+Input connections are via one or two pairs of traditional RCA-type jacks.

-If you wish to send four discrete channels into the M400/4, simply use all four inputs and set the "Input Mode" switch in the "4 Ch." position.
+If you wish to send four discrete channels into the M500/3, simply use all four inputs and set the "Input Mode" switch in the "4 Ch." position.
+The amplifier will automatically combine the Sub Ch. input signals to mono.

-If you wish to use only two channels of input to deliver signal to all four amplifier channels, set the "Input Mode" switch to "2 Ch." and use only the inputs to channels 1 & 2.
-In this mode, Channel 3 will operate with the Channel 1 signal and Channel 4 will operate with the Channel 2 signal.
+You may also choose to apply only two channels of input to deliver signal to all three amplifier channels.
+To do this, set the "Input Mode" switch to "2 Ch." and use only the inputs to channels 1 & 2.
+The amplifier will automatically combine the Ch.
+1 & 2 input signals to mono for the Subwoofer Channel.